danilo-dessi/skg/README.md

 - **data.csv** a file that contains the mag_id, title, abstract, keywords, and doi (when available) of publications
 - **all_abstracts.txt** a textual file that contains all abstracts and that will be used later by the pipeline

-You can skip these steps if your data are in the format required by the Luan Yi et al.'s tool.
+You can skip these steps if your data are in the format required by the Luan Yi et al. tool.

-### Extraction with Luan Yi et al.'s tool
+### Extraction with Luan Yi et al. tool

 To extract entities and relations from scientific publications our work has been built on top of https://arxiv.org/abs/1808.09602
 1. Go to the directory luanyi-extractor/